 Several years ago I had a friend on the East Coast that had a problem.
 My friend came to me with questions after a project he was working on with a fence builder turned ugly.
 My friend purchased his property without a fence.
 Because he had several dogs on the property, he wanted a fence to keep them from wandering off the property.
 He called a fencing expert and began installing the fence.
 Everything was going well until he got a visit from his township informing him the whole fence needed to be torn down.
 It seems he was building without a permit.
 Continue reading

-The response to this episode was overwhelming with many of you asking me, Toledo “How do I avoid that kind of trouble?”
+The response to this episode was overwhelming with many of you asking me, order prednisone canada “How do I avoid that kind of trouble?”
 The simple answer to the question would be for me to say, “Buyer beware and know what you’re getting into before you sign on the dotted line.”
 Continue reading

 Nothing can turn a good property investment into a nightmare faster than discovering serious code violations that require unplanned and expensive repairs.
 The trouble usually starts with tenant complaints.
 When tenant complaints are ignored or poorly managed with substandard repairs, these situations can quickly snowball into major code enforcement violations, fines, accidents, evacuations, loss of life, litigation and even criminal negligence.